jdercole/InterfaceAbstractLab/src/lab1/readme.txt

    (Remember, a startup class must have a main method)
 6. When declaring variables in your startup class consider using the Liskov Substitution principle.
-This is where you declare a variable using it's abstract type.
+This is where you declare a variable using its abstract type.
 For example, you could do this:

    MyAbstractSuperClass course = new AdvancedJavaCourse();